Recycling your cannabis product packaging

-Most paper and plastic based packaging can be recycled at curbside, multi-family, and depot collections in the Multi-Material BC (MMBC) residential packaging and printed paper plastic recycling program, depending on your location in BC.
+Most aluminum, glass, paper, and plastic based packaging can be recycled at curbside, multi-family, and depot collections in the Multi-Material BC (MMBC) residential packaging and printed paper plastic recycling program, depending on your location in BC.
 For more information, please visit the Recycling Council of British Columbia.

 For non-medical cannabis beverages that have been charged a container deposit fee (such as cans and bottles), empty containers can be returned to your local BC Cannabis Stores location or to your local recycling depot.
 The beverage deposit (charged at time of purchase) will be refunded at time of return.
 Please keep in mind the following when returning your empty beverage container:

 - Beverage containers must be thoroughly rinsed and must not contain any leftover product.

 - Containers must have all labelling intact to identify that the product was sold in B.C.